0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 Furry porn has destroyed my mind
 I fell in love for the millionth time
 ```

+Starting out the third part of the song after a long instrumental break, the protagonist yells at the top of his lungs about one of his major

 - This is the first hint to how the new protag has a severe porn addicition
 - Falling in love for the millionth time references how much they have seen, which completely warped their perception of love